 During springtime, we look forward to sunny skies, warmer temperatures, blooming flowers and lots of outdoor activities.
-For millions of people, this can be a miserable season because of their allergies.
+However, for millions of people, this can be a miserable season because of their allergies.

-Seasonal allergies can be minimal or highly problematic.
-Even to the point where it causes headaches, breathing problems and even obstructive sleep apnea.
+Seasonal allergies can be minimal or highly problematic to the point where it causes headaches, breathing problems and even obstructive sleep apnea.

 OSA is a sleep condition of the throat muscles relaxing and failing to hold the airway open during sleep.
 Nasal congestion, which causes the upper airway to narrow, increases the risk of both snoring and OSA.